apakulov/elasticsearch-graphite-plugin/README.md

 ## Bugs/TODO

-* No really nice cluster support yet (needed it for a single instance system)
 * Not extensively tested
 * In case of a master node failover, counts are starting from 0 again (in case you are wondering about spikes)

 ## Credits

-Heavily inspired by the excellent [metrics library](http://metrics.codahale.com) by Coda Hale and its [GraphiteReporter add-on](http://metrics.codahale.com/manual/graphite/).
+Original plugin has been written by [Alexander Reelsen](https://github.com/spinscale), which was heavily inspired by the excellent [metrics library](http://metrics.codahale.com) by Coda Hale and its [GraphiteReporter add-on](http://metrics.codahale.com/manual/graphite/).

 ## License